The search bar is located at the top of the Table of Contents, on the left side of the page.

 Search for related words or descriptions of the word

-"Smart search" allows you to search, even if you don't know the exact term.
+"Smart search" allows students to search, even if they don't know the exact term.